🎉Grand Opening: June 2026

 Root Canal Treatment

-If the crack has extended into the pulp of the tooth, root canal treatment may be necessary.
-This involves removing the damaged pulp tissue, cleaning and shaping the root canals, and sealing the tooth.
+If the crack has extended into the pulp of the tooth, causing inflammation or infection of the nerve tissue, root canal treatment may be considered.
+This involves carefully removing the affected pulp tissue, cleaning and shaping the internal canals, and sealing the tooth.
 A crown is typically placed afterwards to protect the treated tooth.

 Extraction